 Abolish the institution of federal student loans.

 The government doesn’t have to pay a cent.
 All the government has to do is allow people to redirect their tax dollars to their own education.
 By allowing some retroactive deduction, we also keep this fair, and if a borrower is so underwater tax deductions can’t save them, guess what?
 We just legalized bankruptcy.
 For lenders, a class that will now exclude federal bureaucrats insulated from risk, the threat of bankruptcy also forces sanity back into the market.
-This is how we save the next generation.

 Hand me a match.